 The number of births being overseen by nurse-midwives is on the rise.
 The American College of Nurse-Midwives (ACNM) estimates that soon 10% of babies in the U.S. will be delivered by Certified Nurse-Midwives, up from 3% just ten years ago.
 Worldwide, midwives deliver more than two-thirds of births.

-Elizabeth Quinkert (RN, CNM), Alison Reid (RN, CNM, CLC), Jennifer Hayes (APRN, CNM, CLC, SANE), Rebekah Shirrell (APRN, CNM) and Jamie Stefanski (APRN, MSN, CNM) are five Certified Nurse-Midwives in the Louisville metropolitan region employed by WomanCare.
+Elizabeth Quinkert (RN, CNM), Alison Reid (RN, CNM, CLC), Jennifer Hayes (APRN, CNM, CLC, SANE), Rebekah Shirrell (APRN, CNM), Jamie Stefanski (APRN, MSN, CNM) and Sarah Cubbage (APRN, CNM) are six Certified Nurse-Midwives in the Louisville metropolitan region employed by WomanCare.
 They are all well known, established leaders in midwifery with over 20 years of experience in the field.
 All three are available to provide moms with an intimate and personal birth experience at Clark Memorial Hospital’s Family Birth Place.

 Certified Nurse-Midwives (CNMs) are Bachelor’s-prepared registered nurses who graduate from a masters nurse-midwifery program accredited by the American College of Nurse-Midwives, and pass a national certification exam.
 CNMs are educated extensively in both nursing and midwifery and can practice anywhere in the U.S. (In contrast, Direct-Entry Midwives, also called Lay, Licensed, or Professional Midwives, practice midwifery, but they are not registered nurses, and are not certified.)